drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

-**Modeling and Performance analysis of Fresnel concentrator solar photovoltaic thermal energy system integrated with nanofluid spectral splitter**
+**Modeling and Performance analysis of a Fresnel concentrator solar photovoltaic thermal energy system integrated with nanofluid spectral splitter**